enzuru/.emacs.d/README.md

 ### Modularity

-If you wanted to use my `.emacs.d` as a foundation for your own, you could add it as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), add it to your load path, and then reference specific modules of mine that you like.
+If you wanted to use my `.emacs.d` as a foundation for your own, you could add it as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to your Emacs directory, add it to your load path, and then reference specific modules of mine that you like.

 Run something like this in your Emacs directory: